 There are even fears that the world is heading for mass extinction.

 Daunting and deeply troubling prognoses!

 What is even more troubling, however, is the growing ineffectiveness of traditional solution approaches.
 Hence, the twin questions:

-Contrary to popular belief, the dreadful situation the world is in is not “economic,” “social,” “political,” or “environmental” crises, per se.
+Contrary to popular belief, the dreadful situation the world is facing is not “economic,” “social,” “political,” or “environmental” crises, per se.
 Our difficulties are not separate crises, either.
-And they certainly are not due to “human depravity,” or to the so-called “human propensity to evil.”
+And they certainly are not due to “human depravity” or assumed “human propensity to evil.”

-To the extent that Global Creativity Crisis is valid, resolving the modern crises and building a viable and sustainable global future require us to:
+To the extent that fundamental misconceptions about human nature and the resultant global creativity crisis are valid, resolving the modern crises and building a viable and sustainable global future require us to: